-- 1. Does your current risk management plan include workplace violence as a potential hazard? - 2.
-Are employees trained on how to respond to violence in the workplace? - 3.
-What are your current reporting procedures for violence in the workplace? - 4.
-Do you have administrative processes on how to respond to workers involved with workplace violence? - 5.
-Are employees trained on how to respond to an active shooter event? - 6.
+- 1. Are employees trained on how to respond to an active shooter event? - 2.
 Does your facility have an active shooter plan in place?
-Are there safe spaces?

-- 7. How often does your facility conduct risk assessments and what is the process for conducting the assessment? - 8.
+Are there safe spaces for employees, passengers? - 3.
+How often does your facility conduct risk assessments and what is the process for conducting the assessment? - 4.
 How do you prioritize your risk?
-Where does active shooter fall on this list? - 9.
-Based on recent events, is your threat for active shooter where it needs to be? - 10.
-What resources are made available for employees at this point in time from a training and response perspective?
+Where does active shooter fall on this list? - 5.
+Based on recent news events, is your threat for active shooter where it needs to be? - 6.
+At this time, what resources are made available for employees from a training and response perspective?
 What about post event?
-For how long are these resources available?
+For how long are these resources available? - 7.
+Do altercations between passengers sometimes occur?
+How are they handled? - 8.
+Has a cruise terminal ever had to be evacuated during an embarkation or disembarkation process? - 9.
+Do current events involving terrorism overseas affect the risk management process?
+What if they begin to become more prevalent here in the United States? - 10.
+What are the greatest threats to the local port community?